jenniferxyu/MyWebsite/README.md

 # Jennifer Yu - Personal Website

 Hey there!
-This is my personal portfolio website briefing my current projects and research foci.
+This is my personal website briefing my current projects and research foci.

 ## About Me
 Political Science and Economics student at Northeastern University.